-By mail and online: Up to 20 days before the election.

 VOTER REGISTRATION QUALIFICATIONS

 Age: Must be 18 years or older on Election Day

 Citizenship: Must be a United States citizen

-Residency: Must be a resident of Wisconsin and the District in which you will vote for at least 28 days prior to the election.
+Residency: Must be a resident of Wisconsin for at least 10 days.

 OBTAINING A VOTER REGISTRATION FORM